Competing types in preferential attachment graphs with community structure: Introduction

-A natural question in this setting is whether different communities can show different limiting behaviour for the proportions of types within them.
-We will answer this question in the affirmative, showing (Theorem \ref{different}) that where the polynomial $P$ defined by the type assignment rule has multiple stable zeros there is, assuming some natural conditions on the type assignment rule, positive probability of different limits in different communities if the interaction between the communities is sufficiently weak.
+In our setting it is thus a natural question whether different communities synchronise, or whether they can show different limiting behaviour for the proportions of types within them.
+We will answer this question by showing (Theorem \ref{different}) that non-synchronisation is possible: where the polynomial $R$ defined by the type assignment rule has multiple fixed points, assuming some natural conditions on the type assignment rule, there is positive probability of different limits in different communities if the interaction between the communities is sufficiently weak.

-We will also show (Theorems \ref{same} and \ref{determinant}) that, again under some natural conditions on the interaction between the communities and the type assignment rule, this does not occur if the polynomial $P$ has only one stable zero (corresponding to only one limit having positive probability in the model of \cite{AMR}) and that in this the proportions of red in each community will all converge to the same limit.
-However, we will also show some examples, with perhaps less natural choices of community interaction and type assignment rule, where multiple limits are possible even in this case.
+We will also show (Theorems \ref{same1}, \ref{same2} and \ref{determinant}) that, again under some natural conditions on the interaction between the communities and the type assignment rule, this does not occur if the polynomial $R$ has only one fixed point (corresponding to only one limit having positive probability in the model of \cite{AMR}) and that in this the proportions of red in each community will all synchronise: they will converge to the same limit.
+However, we will also show some examples, with perhaps less natural choices of community interaction and type assignment rule, where non-synchronisation is possible even in this case.

-Based on the results in \cite{AMR} for a single community, it might be expected that for any stable zero of the polynomial $P$ there would be positive probability that there would be convergence of the proportions of red vertices in each community to that zero.
+Based on the results in \cite{AMR} for a single community, it might be expected that for any fixed point of the polynomial $R$ there would be positive probability that the proportion of red vertices in each community converges to this fixed point.
 It turns out that in the multi community set-up this is not necessarily the case, and indeed we will show an example (Proposition \ref{threecycle}) where the proportions of types in the different communities almost surely do not converge to limits.
-However, we will give a result (Theorem \ref{stable}) with an extra condition on $P$ in the neighbourhood of the zero which ensures that there is positive probability of all communities converging to it.
+However, we will give a result (Theorem \ref{stable}) with an extra condition on $R$ in the neighbourhood of the fixed point which ensures that there is positive probability of all communities converging to it; we also show that if there exists $z^*$ such that there is positive probability of all communities' proportions of red converging to $z^*$, then $z^*$ is a fixed point of $R$.